A Higher-Order Language for Markov Kernels and Linear Operators: Syntax

 \section{Syntax}

-A recurring theme of linear logic models that can interpret probabilistic computation is that linear morphisms correspond to Markov kernels, which correspond to ``sample-once'' probabilistic processes.
-The connection to linearity in the algebraic sense comes when noting that every Markov kernel $A \to M B$ can, by integration, be seen as a linear function $M A \multimap M B$.

-We want a syntax that reflects the fact that linearity corresponds to sampling, not variable usage.
-We achieve this by making use of a multi-language semantics that enables the programmer to transport programs defined in a Markov kernel-centric language to a linear, higher-order, language.
+In this section we will design a syntax that reflects the fact that linearity corresponds to sampling, not variable usage.
+We achieve this by making use of a multi-language semantics that enables the programmer to transport programs defined in a Markov kernel-centric language (MK) to a linear, higher-order, language (LL).

-This approach contrasts with existing multi-language semantics where one of the languages is linear and is used to increase the expressivity of a non-linear language by, for instance, allowing it to have access to mutable state \cite{scherer2018}.
-Our language flips this idea on its head: we define syntax so that we may increase the expressivity of a linear calculus.
+Our thesis is that in the context of probabilistic programming, linear logic, through its connection with linear algebra, departs from its usual Computer Science applications of enforcing syntactic invariants and, instead, provides a natural mathematical formalism to express ideas from probability theory, as shown by Dahlqvist and Kozen \cite{roban}.

-Since many probabilistic programming constructs, such as soft-conditioning and Markov kernels, can be naturally interpreted in linear logic terms, we believe that our calculus allows the user to benefit from the insights linearity provides to PPL while unburdening them from worrying about syntactic restrictions.
+Therefore, since many probabilistic programming constructs, such as Bayesian inference and Markov kernels, can be naturally interpreted in linear logic terms, we believe that our calculus allows the user to benefit from the insights linearity provides to PPL while unburdening them from worrying about syntactic restrictions by making it possible to also program using kernels.